-There is to be no practice nor competition without competent adult supervision present at all times; an adult is a person who is at least 21 years of age.
-It is highly recommended that there be at least two (2) adults present in a supervisory role at all times.
+There is to always be no practice nor competition without competent adult supervision present; an adult is a person who is at least 21 years of age.
+It is highly recommended that there always be at least two (2) adults present in a supervisory role.
 If an event has both male and female minors in attendance, there must be both male and female responsible adults also present.